 Parisi suggests that there’s still work to be done to develop patch management tools that deliver more value to MSPs.

 “If patch management would just work and clearly communicate what it could and, more so, what it couldn’t do, it would be valuable.
 For example, my RMM only updates a few applications.
 What world do they live in?
-My customers use lots of apps, and all their apps should be updated as well.”
+My customers use many apps, and all their apps should also be updated.”

 “We really should have a ‘patch management summit’ and get our collective heads together and solve this thing,” he comments.